Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 Your JupyterLab session will start in a new tab in your browser.

-> ## Other ways to run JupyterLab
->
-> You can launch JupyterLab directly from a terminal window on your Hopper Desktop:
-> ~~~
-> $ jupyter lab
-> ~~~
-> {: .language-bash}
->
-> This method has some differences from using the JupyterLab app in the Dashboard:
-> 1. Your JupyterLab session will not appear in your laptop's browser, but in a browser on your Hopper Desktop (Firefox)
-> 2. Your JupyterLab session will end when your Desktop session times out - it does not have a separate timer.
-> 3. Your JupyterLab session will run with the environment that exists in the terminal window where you lanched the command, and not in the default environment available from the Dashboard app.
-This can be an advantage if you need to customize your session (e.g., before starting Jupyter lab you might load key modules needed by special Python libraries).
->
 > JupyterLab can also be run directly from terminal windows, bypassing OOD and the Hopper Desktop completely.
 > This involves running a private Jupyter server on Hopper and a matching client on your laptop.
 > This appraoch requires substantially more setup (it's how JupyeterLab is run on the COLA machines),